anicholakos/complete_fxos_tutorial/source/episode05.rst

 Location, Location, Location
 ============================

-Welcome to Episode 5 of the Firefox OS App Development tutorial.
+Welcome to Episode 5 of the Firefox OS App Development Tutorial.
 This episode will take you through the steps for writing Firefox OS Apps that are location aware.
 What this means is that your application can interact with the GPS receiver that is present on the Firefox OS Device, retrieve the current